leejiajun/intel_assignment/README.md

 # intel_assignment
-This source is for the interviewing of INTEL.
+This source code is for the interviewing of INTEL.

 ## running
 ``` shell